simphotonics/stride/README.md

 `Iterable` using a custom start point and step size.
 For negative step sizes a reverse iterator is used.

-## Multi-Dimensional Arrays Represented as a List
+## Multi-Dimensional Arrays

-In the context of numerical computation it is often useful to store data in multi-dimensional arrays.
-In Dart, a multi-dimensional array may be represented as a list of lists.
+In Dart, a multi-dimensional array can be represented as a list of lists.
-To speed up arithmetical operations and minimize memory usage it may be advantageous to store a multi-dimensional array as a flat list.
-For more details see [numerical computation](https://dart.dev/articles/archive/numeric-computation) with Dart and the section on [storage layout](#storage-layout) below.
+However, in the context of
+[numerical computation](https://dart.dev/articles/archive/numeric-computation)
+it is often useful to store multi-dimensional arrays as a flat list to speed up arithmetical operations and minimize memory usage.
 The example below shows how the elements of a 2-dimensional array can be stored as a 1-dimensional array (a Dart list).